webfuelcode/imgi-image-hosting/README.md

 # Installation
 Follow the below steps to get strated.

-Unzip the source package.
+Unzip the source package.<br>
 Move files from the Public folder in the root.
-(Means under the public_html folder) Put the other files in separate folder.
+(Means under the public_html folder)<br>
+Put the other files in separate folder.<br>
-When the uploading is done you have to make sure the index.php file point to the correct folder/directory.
+When the uploading is done you have to make sure the index.php file point to the correct folder/directory.<br>
 For database settings, you have to open .env file.
 Which is a hidden file.
-Go to FTP settings to see hidden files.
+Go to FTP settings to see hidden files.<br>
-And then enter the required details according to your host.
+And then enter the required details according to your host.<br>
 Before running your site you need to seed your database.
-Files are already provided run it or just use the SQL file to fill the database.
+Files are already provided run it or just use the SQL file to fill the database.<br>

 1. CreateAdminUserSeeder, 2.
 QuestionSeeder, 3.
 SiteSeeder, 4.
 TermSeeder